HenryLiang-123/BHG/behavioral.md

         - Learn about evaluation metrics of the algo / pros and cons
         - combine to develop understanding of entire model building process

-2. Why Shure?
+2. Why BHG?

-- First heard about this opportunity through Northwestern's career fair
-- I enjoy listening to music -> always in search of audio system that can provide better experience -> shure was an obvious choice
-    - Love shure because it is still innovating and finding new ways to improve products using non-traditional tools like data science.
-- As DS, intrigued by different ways data can be used in non-traditional setting.
-        - Companies like Google / Amazon, natural to expect lots of data and high demand for data scientists to make sense of data
-        - Most people woould not expect company like shure to employ teams of data scientists.
-    - Amount of available data shure has and endless number of insights that I can draw from it excites me
-    - which is why i decided to apply to shure as DS intern
-        - Want to analyze data from audio electronics to continuously improve the experience of Shure's products and make a lasting impact in the product development process.
-        - I enjoy being a part of new technologies and trying out innovative solutions, and I believe working at Shure will allow me to employ these new technologies and solutions to help build actionable solutions.
+During my academic career, I have developed an appreciation for the tremendous value of data.
+There are many parameters, parameters that you have never even dreamed of, that the data can tell you about a situation.
+The amount of available data that BHG has and the endless number of insights I can draw from it excites me.
+Having had extensive experience in data analytics, including a project where my team and I analyzed point of sales data from Dillard's stores, my expertise in SQL, Python, and data analysis will enable me to draw insights from data as well as build novel solutions with the latest machine learning techniques.
+I enjoy being a part of new technologies and trying out innovative solutions, and I believe working at BHG will allow me to employ these new technologies building actionable solutions to help BHG make better and more data driven business decisions, such as whether or not to give someone a loan.